How to Store Tomatoes (So You Don’t Ruin Them)

-- Always eat tomatoes at room temperature for optimum flavor and texture.
+That being said, you should always eat tomatoes at room temperature for optimum flavor and texture.
 Just let them warm up to room temperature before slicing and putting on a salad or sandwich.

 How to Store Tomatoes Long-Term

-- Put extra garden tomatoes in a plastic freezer bag and store in your freezer.
+Put extra garden tomatoes in a plastic freezer bag and store in your freezer.
 To use in soup, stew or sauce, just hold the frozen tomatoes under warm water, and the skins will slip right off.
 Drop the whole skinless tomatoes into the pot-they’ll break up during cooking, which also saves time chopping. —Elaine T., Palmetto, Florida

-- When our garden is producing a bountiful harvest of tomatoes, I make tomato “muffins.”
+When our garden is producing a bountiful harvest of tomatoes, I make tomato “muffins.”
 I ladle peeled and cored tomatoes into muffin pans and pop them in the freezer.
 When they’re solid, I take the tomatoes out of the pans and slip them into plastic bags, so they’re ready to add to soups, chili and other recipes. —Barbara Kynock, Centreville, Nova Scotia

-- To quickly use a huge supply of garden tomatoes, I wash and core them, then puree in the blender with lemon juice, onion and celery to taste.
+To quickly use a huge supply of garden tomatoes, I wash and core them, then puree in the blender with lemon juice, onion and celery to taste.
 This makes a great vegetable juice.
 I simmer several batches until slightly thickened for spaghetti sauce or until very thick for pizza sauce.
 I store it in the freezer. —Marion W., Greenfield, Wisconsin